 C C Cox Subject

-Historic Cemetery Designation required of HTC Marker Application:
+Historic Cemetery Designation required before HTC Marker Application:

-Cemeteries in top list received required Historic Texas Cemetery (HTC) Designation through the Cemetery Chair, Sherry Kosarek, and have now submitted applications for an HTC Marker.
-Those in second list are working toward HTC Designation with Sherry Kosarek.
+Cemeteries in above list received required Historic Texas Cemetery (HTC) Designation through the Cemetery Chair, Sherry Kosarek, and have now submitted applications for an HTC Marker.
+Some are working toward HTC Designation with Sherry Kosarek.
 After acquiring HTC Designation, they may apply for a marker during the next open period with the LOCHC Marker Chair.

 LOCHC First Baptist George West already had THC Staff and THC Board Approval.
 We hope to see it soon.
 The Don Victoriano and Don Prisciliano Chapa marker application had THC Staff approval and is slated for THC Board Reveiw, the last step in THC approval, at the THC Board's final 2019 quarterly meeting the third week in October.